-Despite it not being the most popular choice for your first contraception, many professionals would probably recommend the coil due to its effectiveness.
+Despite it not being the most popular choice for your first method of contraception, many professionals would probably recommend the hormonal coil due to its effectiveness.
 When inserted, it is more than 99% effective plus you won’t have to think about it until it is removed.

-But which type of IUS coil is best for you?
+But which type of hormonal coil (aka intrauterine system or IUS) is best for you?

 How are the Jaydess, Kyleena and Mirena coils fitted?